Kadeem140/phase-1-sending-data-with-fetch/README.md

 In `submitData`, write a valid POST request to `http://localhost:3000/users` using `fetch()`.
 This request should include:

-- The destination URL
+- The destination URL (ok)
-- Headers for 'Content-Type' and 'Accept', both set to 'application/json'
+- Headers for 'Content-Type' and 'Accept', both set to 'application/json'(ok)
 - A body with the name and email passed in as arguments to `submitData`.
 These should be assigned to `name` and `email` keys within an object.
 This object should then be stringified.